spren9er/cactuz/README.md

 The library **cactuz** is based on the research paper *[CactusTree: A Tree Drawing Approach for Hierarchical Edge Bundling](https://ieeexplore.ieee.org/document/8031596)* by Tommy Dang and Angus Forbes.
 It provides a framework-agnostic `CactusTree` class for rendering interactive tree visualizations on an HTML canvas, as well as a low-level `CactusLayout` class for computing the layout independently.

+See [cactuz.spren9er.de](https://cactuz.spren9er.de) for a live demo and interactive playground.

 ## Features

 - **Framework-Agnostic** - Works with any JavaScript framework or plain HTML